Joshua Bell: Washington Post experiment

 In an experiment initiated by The Washington Post columnist Gene Weingarten, Bell donned a baseball cap and played as an incognito busker at the Metro subway station L'Enfant Plaza in Washington, D.C., on January 12, 2007.
 The experiment was videotaped on hidden camera; of the 1,097 people who passed by, seven stopped to listen to him and one recognized him.
 For his nearly 45-minute performance, Bell collected $32.17 from 27 passersby (excluding $20 from the one who recognized him).
 Three days earlier, he earned considerably more playing the same repertoire at a concert.
 Weingarten won the 2008 Pulitzer Prize for Feature Writing for his article on the experiment.
 The Washington Post posted the video on YouTube and a feature-length documentary, Find Your Way: A Busker's Documentary, chronicled Bell's experience.
 A somewhat inaccurate retelling of the story went viral.

 Personal life

 Bell and his former partner, Lisa Matricardi, have three sons: Josef (born 2007), and twins Benjamin and Samuel (born 2010).
 On October 5, 2019, Bell married opera singer Larisa Martinez at their home in Mount Kisco, New York.
-They also live in the Gramercy Park neighborhood of Manhattan.
+They were married by columnist David Brooks.
+Bell and Martinez met when she was reading The Fabric of the Cosmos by Brian Greene, who is a friend of Bell's.